 6. Take the Red Onion brothel tour

-$10 for 15 minutes is the saying at Skagway’s last remaining brothel.
+Visit the historical Brothel Museum located at Red Onion Saloon and get whisked away into history of the Gold Rush era.
 This tour takes you through the house of ill-repute, as one of its madams leads the way, entertaining you with stories of days gone by.
+You might even catch a glimpse of Lydia, the resident ghost!

-7. Tour the city museum and sculpture garden
+7. Tour the museum, sculpture and flower garden

 Cost: $2 for the museum, $5 for the sculpture garden.